aws/limitless-compatibility-assessment-tool/UserGuide.md

 # Sample output

-Sample outputs can be found here: https://github.com/aws/limitless-compatibility-assessment-tool/tree/private-repo/sampleOutput
+Sample outputs can be found here: https://github.com/aws/limitless-compatibility-assessment-tool/tree/main/sampleOutput

+# Troubleshooting

+If faced with error: `Invalid SQL syntax`, please double check if there are any syntax errors and the input file is generated with `pg_dump --schema-only` and that the provided input file is not in a binary version and rather a test/sql file.
+If problem persists, please use `UTF-8` encoding.